yonaskolb/XcodeGen/Docs/ProjectSpec.md

 - [ ] **settings**: **[Settings](#settings)** - Project specific settings.
 Default base and config type settings will be applied first before any settings defined here
 - [ ] **settingGroups**: **[Setting Groups](#setting-groups)** - Setting groups mapped by name
 - [ ] **targets**: **[String: [Target](#target)]** - The list of targets in the project mapped by name
 - [ ] **fileGroups**: **[String]** - A list of paths to add to the root of the project.
-These aren't files that will be included in your targets, but that you'd like to include in the project hierachy anyway.
+These aren't files that will be included in your targets, but that you'd like to include in the project hierarchy anyway.
 For example a folder of xcconfig files that aren't already added by any target sources, or a Readme file.
 - [ ] **schemes**: **[Scheme](#scheme)** - A list of schemes by name.
 This allows more control over what is found in [Target Scheme](#target-scheme)
 - [ ] **targetTemplates**: **[String: [Target Template](#target-template)]** - a list of targets that can be used as templates for actual targets which reference them via a `template` property.
 They can be used to extract common target settings.
 Works great in combination with `include`.
 - [ ] **packages**: **[String: [Swift Package](#swift-package)]** - a map of Swift packages by name.